Common Travel Insurance Exclusions You Should Know

 Policies vary regarding pandemics.

-For example, if you booked a trip after the World Health Organization declared COVID-19 a pandemic on March 11, 2020, most insurers would have considered that a foreseen event — and therefore wouldn’t cover any cancellations, interruptions, or delays caused by having to quarantine.
+For example, if you booked a trip after the World Health Organization declared COVID-19 a pandemic on March 11, 2020, most insurers would have considered that foreseeable and therefore classified it as an uncovered travel event— meaning they wouldn’t cover any cancellations, interruptions, or delays caused by having to quarantine.

 But if you contracted COVID-19 before then or were stranded in a lockdown (and booked the trip before you could have known COVID was a risk), you may have been covered.